arieees666/arieees666.github.io/README.md

  - Sept 14, 2020: `Began initial analysis of RPISEC project 1 binary, tw33tchainz`
  - Sept 15, 2020: `Was able to reverse engineer the custom hash function in order to retrieve secret pass to verify as admin.
 Enabled debug mode and triggered format string vulnerability in print_menu()`
  - Sept 16, 2020: `Restructured code to connect gdb with running process.
 Also fixed code to set debug mode on for the challenge.
 Found a way to hijack control flow.
 Changed exit@got address to 0x1337 as a test, then entered exit functionality resulted in segfault invalid address 0x1337 :)`
+ - Sept 17, 2020: `Popped a shell for project1 :) Format string multiple writes to overwrite exit got to stack then execute shellcode from there.
+Fucking satisfying.`